Research

 Welcome to our research page!
 This is the most exciting place to start navigating our webpage.
 It has detailed information on all our scientific endeavors.
 Please send Prof. Zubin Jacob an email if you have questions or comments zjacob {at} purdue {dot} edu.

-Our research spans two major research areas: Machine Perception at the Shot Noise Limit and Quantum Photonics, Materials & Devices.
+Our research spans three major research areas: Optics + Machine Learning, Quantum Optics + Materials Physics and Energy + Nanophotonics.
 We take a unique

 theory-driven-experimental